Introducing Ethel’s Eye of Newt Cordial

-For this year’s wildly unique and original spirit, we took an array of herbs and spices, including one of the most popular spices in the world (mustard seed), and turned it into a delicious, savory liqueur.
+For our latest wildly unique and original spirit, we took an array of herbs and spices, including one of the most popular spices in the world (mustard seed), and turned it into a delicious, savory liqueur.
 Though it wasn’t all fun and games – mustard seeds present many challenges for the distiller.
 First, we had to find just the right seeds.
 We experimented with yellow, brown, and black seeds, from different parts of the world, until we found the best ones for distilling.
 Then we had to develop a special distillation method to capture the seed’s highly volatile oils.
 After many months of experimentation and development, we created a multi-step process to capture the true essence of this herb.
 We also added fresh turmeric root, damiana leaf, baby dill, a bit of garlic and many other herbs and spices to created a strong, complex tincture.
 Then we blended in a touch of rich wildflower honey.
 The result is an intriguingly herbal, layered liqueur with bright spice, nuanced honey sweetness and subtle bitter notes.

 Delicious, aromatic and complex, with rich savory layers of mustard, turmeric, garlic and dill, balanced with honey and slight bitter notes.

 Ethel’s Eye of Newt makes a delicious after-dinner sipper on its own or over ice.
 It also plays incredibly well with other savory flavors like cucumber, beet, chile and ginger, and with apple, cranberry and citrus.
 You can find a range of cocktail ideas for it on our website here.